lopes/koala/README.md

 * `iron`: clean up a proxy domain list (IronPort compliant).
 * `visio`: converts MS-Visio files to PDF or HTML ones. (only works with Windows)
 * `qrq`: performs pre difined IBM QRadar AQL queries.
+* `abuse`: analyses an abuse box to retrieve header information of messages

 ## Usage
 First, clone Koala and install its Python dependencies: